BeelanMX/scrapCFEBot/scrapperFunctions/readme.md

 ** Returns **

-A bidimensional array that has all the data of the table.
+A two-dimensional array that has all the data of the table.